acgr96/OCR/README.md

 # OCR
-Python script for extracting numbers/text from images
+Python script for extracting numbers/text from images using Tesseract